Wheel Help FAQ

 Polished – The most difficult of all wheel styles to identify are polished.
 They are generally very expensive and are constructed of the highest quality material.
 Some polished finishes resemble painted finishes while others resemble chrome.
 Polished wheels have a lighter look and may not be clear-coated.
 Polished wheels that are not clear-coated have a much higher luster but they require a great deal of maintenance.
 You will never see a metallic sparkle on polished wheels when viewed in bright sunlight.
 A polished wheel closely resembles silverware.

-Chrome Clad – The surface of a chrome clad wheel might look a chrome wheel, but this wheel is actually an aluminum wheel backing with a chromed plastic facing adhered to the wheel.
-The easiest way to tell if you have a chrome clad wheel is to tap on the wheel with your fingernail and listen – if it sounds like plastic, it’s likely chrome clad.
+Chrome Clad – The surface of a chrome clad wheel might look like a chrome wheel, but this wheel is actually an aluminum wheel backing with a chromed plastic facing adhered to the wheel.
+The easiest way to tell if you have a chrome-clad wheel is to tap on the wheel with your fingernail and listen – if it sounds like plastic, it’s likely chrome clad.

 Hyper Clad – The surface of a Hyper Clad might look like an actual Hyper Silver painted wheel.
 However, this wheel is actually an aluminum wheel backing with a Hyper Silver painted plastic facing adhered to the wheel.
 The easiest way to tell if you have a Hyper Clad is to tap on the wheel with your fingernail and listen…if it sounds like plastic; it’s likely Hyper Clad.
 Another way to make the determination is if the Hyper Silver painted surface ends at the lip of the wheel.

-Hyper Silver Painted – Hyper Silver is a paint process that uses a metallic paint laid over a black undercoat to produce an extremely deep, shiny finish.
-Most BMW, Audi and Lexus wheels have been finished in Hyper Silver, and now even domestic cars are using this type of finish.
+Hyper Silver Painted – Hyper Silver is a paint process that uses metallic paint laid over a black undercoat to produce an extremely deep, shiny finish.
+Most BMW, Audi, and Lexus wheels have been finished in Hyper Silver, and now even domestic cars are using this type of finish.
 This finish is very hard to detect most of the time and can come in a variety of shades.
-The lighter version resembles the finish of a sharks skin.
+The lighter version resembles the finish of a shark’s skin.

 Hyper Silver (light)